Appliance Fit and Thickness

 Some dentists try to avoid complaints of tightness by making their oral appliances fit on the lower teeth, which are much less sensitive to pressure than the upper teeth; because the lower teeth are all housed in one thick piece of cortical bone, while the upper teeth are housed in two thin membrane bones connected by a long pressure-sensitive suture.
 However, lower appliances worn at night can destabilize bites by confining the forces of nocturnal bruxing to the back teeth, which drives them back into the bone and makes them too low, leaving you to bite mostly on the premolars or even the front teeth.

 We use a special block-out process during the fabrication of each appliance to create a perfectly passive fit.
 As soon as the appliance is in place, it should apply no pressure to the teeth.
 It should almost feel like there is nothing in your mouth.
+Soon dental labs will be able to use digital scanning and milling or 3D printing to create appliances with a perfectly passive fit, but not yet in 2024.

-EXCESSIVE THICKNESS, especially at the front of the palate, shifts tongue posture backward to avoid the bulk, which also shifts lower jawbone posture backward, because the lower jawbone serves as the bone for the tongue.
+EXCESSIVE THICKNESS, especially at the front of the palate, shifts tongue posture backward to avoid the bulk, which also shifts lower jawbone posture backward, because the lower jawbone is the bone for the tongue.
 In monkeys, cementing a block of acrylic in the front of their palates caused them to grow long narrow faces, because they acquired a lowered tongue posture to avoid the block, which caused the mandible to grow in that direction.
 In humans, when the tongue lowers, the mandible rotates backward as well as downward.
 Backward lower jawbone posture then restricts airway passage, which causes forward head posture as an airway-preserving adaptation.
 However, nearly all currently made appliances have a great deal of unnecessary acrylic in the front of the palate, because commercial dental labs make their appliances thick for strength, because they worry about breakage for which they may be held responsible.
 We don't need to make our oral appliances any thicker than necessary, because our in-house dental lab enables us to repair breaks during a single office visit for a small lab fee.
 Most people would rather have their oral appliance thin enough to be as comfortable and effective as possible rather than thick enough to withstand accidentally sitting or stepping on it.
 In addition, we carve out the front of each appliance to fit the tip of the tongue (tongue tip hollow) so the tongue can maintain a healthy posture during sleep.